tjsinghlab/ipsc_qc/src/basic_pipeline/README.md

 - `Cosmic_CancerGeneCensus_Tsv_v101_GRCh37.tar`
   *Cosmic Database; MUST BE DOWNLOADED BY USER AND PROVIDED IN COSMIC_DIR ARGUMENT.
 If not, cancer mutation calling will not be performed.*
 ### Reference Files (place in `ref/` directory; default is ./ref)
+- `genes.txt`
+  *File containing a list of oncogenes for assessment.
+Lives in this repo; download into your /ref dir (the one you provide to the --ref_dir argument), and add whichever genes you want analyzed against COSMIC.*
 #### If not included in user-provided reference directory (ref_dir), the following files will be automatically downloaded to ref_dir:
 - `star_index_oh75`
   *reference files for STAR; included in docker image*